 - The OWASP Sprajax tool can be used to spider web applications, identify AJAX frameworks in use, enumerate AJAX call endpoints, and fuzz those endpoints with framework-appropriate traffic.
 At the current time, there is only support for the Microsoft Atlas framework (and detection for the Google Web Toolkit), but ongoing development should increase the utility of the tool. - Venkman is the code name for Mozilla's JavaScript Debugger.
-Venkman aims to provide a powerful JavaScript debugging environment for Mozilla based browsers. - Scriptaculous's Ghost Train is a tool to ease the development of functional tests for web sites.
-It's a event recorder, and a test-generating and replaying add-on you can use with any web application. - Squish is an automated, functional testing tool.
+Venkman aims to provide a powerful JavaScript debugging environment for Mozilla-based browsers. - Scriptaculous's Ghost Train is a tool to ease the development of functional tests for web sites.
+It's an event recorder, and a testgenerating and replaying add-on you can use with any web application. - Squish is an automated, functional testing tool.
 It allows you to record, edit, and run web tests in different browsers (IE, Firefox, Safari, Konqueror, etc.) on different platforms without having to modify the test scripts.
 Supports different scripting languages for tests. - JsUnit is a Unit Testing framework for client-side (in-browser) JavaScript.
-It is essentially a port of JUnit to JavaScript.
+It is essentially a port of JUnit to JavaScript. - FireBug lets you explore the far corners of the DOM by keyboard or mouse.
+All of the tools you need to poke, prod, and monitor your JavaScript, CSS, HTML and Ajax are brought together into one seamless experience, including a debugger, an error console, command line, and a variety of fun inspectors.